 In our modern age of ever-looser dress codes, keeping up on what is now considered business casual is almost a full-time job in itself.
-Among the most common queries we receive is the question of whether or not flannel shirts can be considered business casual.
+Among the most common queries, we receive is the question of whether or not flannel shirts can be considered business casual.
 And the answer to this question is, "it's complicated."

 Rather than responding with a hard "yes" or "no" to the question, we believe it can be answered in degrees.
 Whether or not a flannel shirt can be considered appropriate for business casual wear can change depending on the workplace, the flannel shirt in question, how you plan to wear that flannel shirt, and more.
-If you take time to consider the questions below, we feel confident that you'll find the answer you are looking for.
+If you take the time to consider the questions below, we feel confident that you'll find the answer you are looking for.

 There's no dictionary definition for business casual.
 In fact, its interpretation can vary widely from one office to the next.
 For some workplaces, business casual means a twinset worn with dress pants.
 For others, it can be as simple as a fitted women's blouse worn with chino pants.

 If your workplace happens to fall closer to the first instance, it may sit more comfortably on the "business" side of business casual.
 If it sounds more like the latter, you may consider yourself to be operating closer to the "casual" end of business casual.